 If that isn’t enough to have you out the door to buy a pair, check out the rest of the options in our top ten.

 ||CHECK MEN’S PRICECHECK WOMEN’S PRICE|

 Hoka One One Rincon 2

 The Brooks Hyperion is an impressively light offering from one of the premier running shoe brands.

-Both the men’s and women’s weigh just slightly more than half of what the average running shoe does, with the men’s coming in at 7.3 ounces, and the women’s at a nice 6.3 ounces.
+Both the men’s and women’s weigh just slightly more than half of what the average running shoe does.
+The men’s version comes in in at 7.3 ounces, and the women’s is a nice 6.3 ounces.

 One of the best features of this shoe, and something that contributes to its cloud-like weight, is Brooks’ DNA FLASH midsole technology.
 Following in the footsteps of other successful lightweight shoe designs, Brooks have incorporated a nitrogen-infused midsole.

-This means the foam is ultra-lightweight, but still provides a springy, responsive cushioning that will serve your feet well no matter the surface.
+The end product is an ultra-light foam that provides a springy, responsive cushioning.
+It serves your feet well no matter the surface.
 The woven upper also helps give you a cloud-like feel as you’re running, and allows for great airflow.